A Bavarian idyll

 A love of travel

-James and Maria von Bleichröder were keen travelers.
-This can be seen from the many postcards and photographs that they sent to their son.
-The card here was from Nice and shows the couple strolling along the beach promenade with an acquaintance.
+James and Maria von Bleichröder are keen travelers.
+This can be seen from the many postcards and photographs that they send to their son.
+This is also true of the card from Nice, which shows the couple strolling along the beach promenade with a friend.

 ‘Half Jews’ and ‘full Jews’: National Socialist racial mania